Introduction

 We examined whether Reval could be explained by the same artifact.
 We considered the possibility that the items’ valuation in the choice phase are static but potentially different from those reported in the ratings phase.
 If the values are static, but different from those explicitly reported, then Reval could still improve choice and RT predictions by revealing the true subjective value of the items.

 We reasoned that if values were static, the improvements we observed in the logistic fits when we applied Reval should be the same regardless of how we ordered the trials before applying it.
 To test this, we applied Reval in the direction in which the trials were presented in the experiment, and also in the reverse direction (i.e., from the last trial to the first).
 If the values were static, then the quality of the fits should be statistically identical in both cases.
-In contrast, we observed that the variance explained by Reval was greater (i.e., the deviance was lower) when it was applied in the correct order than when it was applied in the opposite order (Fig. 7; p<0.0001, paired t-test).
+In contrast, we observed that the variance explained by Reval was greater (i.e., the deviance was lower) when it was applied in the correct order than when it was applied in the opposite order (Fig. 7A; p<0.0001, paired t-test).
 This rules out the possibility that the values were static.
+Moreover, the values produced by applying Reval in the reverse direction explained the choices better than the static values (Fig. 7B).
+This might seem counterintuitive, given that the initial values for the Reval algorithm are the s-values, which are explicitly reported before the main experiment.

-Deviance obtained by applying Reval to the trials in the order in which they were completed (abscissa) and in the reverse order (ordinate).
-Each point corresponds to a different participant.
+(A) Deviance obtained by applying Reval to the trials in the order in which they were completed (abscissa) and in the reverse order (ordinate).
+Each data point corresponds to a different participant.
 The deviance is greater (i.e., the fits are worse) when Reval is applied in the reverse direction.
+(B) The deviance of the logistic regression model used to explain the choices (Eq.
+1), obtained by applying Reval in the backward direction (ordinate), is lower than the deviance obtained using the static values (abscissa).
+Each data point corresponds to a different participant.
+Experimental data are shown in gray and data simulated from the logistic fits to the static values (as in Fig. 6A-B) are shown in red.

 Asymmetric value-updating for chosen and unchosen options

 So far we have assumed that a choice increases the value of the chosen option by δ and decreases the value of the unchosen option by the same amount.
 Here, we evaluate the possibility that the degree of revaluation is different for the chosen and unchosen options.
 We fit a variant of the Reval algorithm with two values of δ, one for the chosen option (δchosen) and one for the unchosen option (δunchosen).
-Fig. 8 shows the values that best fit the data.
-Each point corresponds to one participant.
-It can be seen that the degree of revaluation is greater for the chosen option than for the unchosen option.
+Fig. 8 shows the values that best fit the data for each participant.
+For each participant, δchosen>0 and δunchosen<0; in other words, the value of the chosen item typically increases, while the value of the unchosen item tends to decrease following a choice.
+Further, for most participants, the degree of revaluation is greater for the chosen option than for the unchosen option.
 As we speculate in the discussion, this result may be related to the unequal distribution of attention between the chosen and unchosen items (Krajbich et al., 2010).

 We fit a variant of the Reval algorithm that includes separate update values (δs) for the chosen and unchosen options.
 The best-fitting δ value for the chosen option (abscissa) is plotted against the best-fitting value for the unchosen option (ordinate).
 Each data point corresponds to one participant.
 The increase in value for the chosen option is greater than the decrease in value for the unchosen option (paired t-test).